Best Time Management Books

 Getting Things Done by David Allen

-This book will allow you to accomplish things faster by identifying clear steps to get there.
-You’ll have less doubt about managing your time, and you’ll feel more confident about your work.
+This book accelerates task completion by identifying clear steps forward.
+You’ll experience less uncertainty about time management and feel more confident about your work.

 5. Deep Work: Rules for Focused Success in a Distracted World by Cal Newport